pritomsaha/keyword-selection/preprocessing/README.md

 cd corpusProcess;
 ./process.sh dataset_folder_name vocab_file NUM_THREAD;
 ```
 - If you want to automatically generate vocabulary using AutoPhrase then set -1 for "vocab_file" in the command.
+Or give the vocab file name and put the file in the "./data/vocabs" folder.

 - To generate features from processed corpus: